Trekking the Camino Aragon

 This not an area where people speak English, unlike the Camino Frances.
 We ate in the hotels or hostels or in nearby restaurants and were often offered a menu.
 We had several dictionaries in the group and several people who spoke some Spanish, but it still was difficult to sort out what was on offer.
 Breakfasts were somewhat sparse, and for lunch we either sandwiches or stopped at a bar.
 Water was a cultural problem.
 The rest of the group were Germans.
 We Lancastrians are both against bottled water, for both environmental and economic reasons: tap water is free.
 We carried stainless steel water bottles and filled these from water fountains, whereas our fellow walkers preferred to drink bottled water, spending between €1.50 and €3 daily, filling litter bins with plastic bottles and earning our disapproval (although we said nowt!)

 Judith Forsyth (née Instone) was born in Worsley, Manchester in 1942.
 After university she taught geography for over 20 years at Manchester High School for Girls.
 Judith took an active part in the life of the school organising field trips and expeditions, and enjoyed a sabbatical six month long stay in India.
 She left to marry and moved to Germany.
 Once there, she lectured at an American university and was a freelance editor for a scientific publisher.
-A keen hillwalker and cyclist she enjoys the German way of life especially touring by bike and on foot through the country and its neighbours.View Articles and Books by Judith Forsyth
+A keen hillwalker and cyclist she enjoys the German way of life especially touring by bike and on foot through the country and its neighbours.View Articles by Judith Forsyth

 Judith and Neil Forsyth are both Lancastrians, born in the early 1940s and learned to cycle at an early age.
 Their bicycles were much used, until they stopped cycling in their 20s.